sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 `request_release` reports correction retired on the current cycle when a changed request and sufficiently large measured error agree.
 Periodic logs can miss individual retirement cycles.
+`unwind_direction` remembers an unfinished unwind; `unwind_release` reports correction retired when a confirmed unwind catches the selected curvature.

 Turning the toggle off and completing another offroad-to-onroad cycle restores **upstream Ford curvature control**: 20 Hz steering messages, limited mode on